s0py/Startpages/README.md

 	Click "Clear" to clear what you have written.

-	You have to configure the links yourself.

-	Added live preview for all version.
+	Added live previews for all versions.

 Preview: